 Washington has some of the highest closing costs in the United States.
 Let’s put this in perspective.
 The median home price in Washington is $589,600.
 So, the closing costs for seller in Washington typically range from $47,168 to $58,960.
 And, closing costs for buyer in Washington can amount to $11,792-$29,480.

-» How Much are Closing Costs in Washington: Here’s everything you need to know about the closing costs in Washington for buyers and sellers.
+» How Much Are Closing Cost in Washington: Here’s everything you need to know about the closing costs in Washington for buyers and sellers.

 How to Lower Closing Costs for Seller in Washington?